panda3d/panda3d-docs/introduction/running-your-program.rst

    .. code-block:: bat

-      cd C:\Panda3D-1.9.4\mystuff\
+      cd C:\Panda3D-1.10.4.1-x64\mystuff\

-   Instead of version 1.9.4, you should type the version number of Panda that you have downloaded and installed.
-Please note that this folder name is case- sensitive and must match exactly (other than the version number, of course).
+   Instead of version 1.10.4.1-x64, you should type the version number of Panda that you have downloaded and installed.
+Please note that this folder name is case-sensitive and must match exactly (other than the version number, of course).
 Then, press the ‘Enter’ key on your keyboard.
 You should now have the following on the Command Prompt:

    .. image:: pic093tn.jpg